sohamkamani/sohamkamani.github.io/_posts/2016-05-06-using-oops-in-browser.md

 ## The advantage of using an object oriented approach

-The alternative to using this approach would be an if else branch in our base `ListItem` constructor, modifying the item based on a second `type` argument... sometinhg like this :
+The alternative to using this approach would be an if else branch in our base `ListItem` constructor, modifying the item based on a second `type` argument... something like this :

 ```js
 const ListItem = (text, type) => {